 Camp Lejeune Water Contamination and Service-Connected Disabilities

 As a result of the contamination, veterans across the country have been left struggling with the lasting effects of these toxic chemicals.
-Many face significant financial challenges as they attempt to cover treatment and care costs.
+Many face significant financial challenges to cover treatment and care costs.

 Iraq and Afghanistan Burn Pits and Veterans Benefits